An Enemy of the People (1978 film): Production

 After working on The Towering Inferno, McQueen was one of the highest-earning film stars in the world.
 Nevertheless, he was absent from films for four years.
 Although he received several offers during this period, he had high wage demands, and insisted that his wife Ali MacGraw work with him.
 Among the projects that failed to materialize for the pair during this period were Deajum's Wife with producer Elliott Kastner, The Johnson County War with director Michael Winner (eventually made as Heaven's Gate by Michael Cimino) and The Betsy alongside Laurence Olivier.
 He also vetoed MacGraw taking part in Heaven Can Wait, and either turned down or priced himself out of roles in A Bridge Too Far and Apocalypse Now (McQueen was offered the role of Captain Willard with a $1.5 million salary, but then demanded $3 million for the smaller role of Colonel Kurtz).
 Bored with inactivity, but unwilling to lower his demands for mainstream work, McQueen took an unbilled role as a stunt rider in the B movie Dixie Dynamite for $175 per week.

 During this period, McQueen became interested in Miller's adaptation of Ibsen's play, seeing it as an opportunity to challenge his tough-guy, action-film persona and gain more plaudits for his acting abilities by returning to his classical acting roots.
-He used his own Solar Productions company for the film through First Artists, and was credited as executive producer, taking a much smaller salary to get the studio and distributor Warner Bros. interested.
+He used his own Solar Productions company for the film through First Artists, and was credited as executive producer, taking a much smaller salary to get the studio and distributor Warner Bros.
+Pictures interested.

 According to an anonymous source at the time:

 At first we thought it was a joke.
 It was as if John Barrymore, at the height of his career, had decided to play Tarzan.
 Everybody knows that Steve doesn't like to say a lot of lines; an Ibsen play is nothing but dialogue.
 We thought he was trying to force First Artists to let him out of his contract with them.

 According to his then-wife Ali MacGraw:

 He didn't want to do another shoot-'em-up.
 Steve is a combination of all the things he wants the world to think he is - macho, tough, and insensitive.
 But he is also the most sensitive man I know.
 He began to read: Chekov, Strindberg, Gogol, tons of people.
 An Enemy of the People touched him.

 McQueen approached Schaefer to direct in May 1976.
 The director said, "All I knew about him was the character up there on screen riding motorcycles, but Steve is serious.
 There comes a point in life when you don't want to play young buckos anymore.
 I said the picture couldn't be designed to protect a weak performance by him.
 He said he absolutely agreed."